The Lovers: Yes or No?

 Is The Lovers a yes for 'do they like me'?

-Leans yes for interest and significance — the card suggests you register as more than casual.
-What it can't do is verify anyone's inner state, and a single card that claims to is being oversold.
-Take the lean, then weight the evidence that actually settles this kind of question: whether their choices, over time, keep moving toward you.
+Leans yes for interest.
+The card suggests you register as more than casual.
+What it can't do is confirm anyone's inner state, and a single card that claims to is being oversold.
+Take the lean, then weigh the evidence that actually settles this kind of question: whether their choices, over time, keep moving toward you.

 Is The Lovers reversed a hard no?

-Think of it as a no with terms attached — a values conflict, an imbalance, or a dodged decision is blocking the yes.
-Fix the misalignment and the question often changes underneath you.
-If you re-ask, re-ask because the situation changed, not because you didn't like the answer.
+Think of it as a no with terms attached: a values conflict, an imbalance, or a dodged decision is blocking the yes.
+Fix the mismatch and the question often changes underneath you.
+If you ask again, ask because the situation changed, not because you didn't like the answer.